Olympiacos B.C.: McDonald's Championship finalists against the Chicago Bulls

-In the 1999–2000 season, Olympiacos did not make the EuroLeague playoffs, as they were eliminated in the round of 16 by Union Olimpija.
+In the 1999–2000 season, Olympiacos did not make the EuroLeague playoffs, as they were eliminated in the round of 16 by Olimpija Ljubljana.
 On the contrary, they finished first in the regular season of the Greek League and entered the playoffs having home court advantage.
 But in the semi-finals they played against fourth-placed PAOK and they were eliminated, losing the first game at home and the second one in Thessaloníki.
 Olympiacos faced AEK for the third place and won.